Namoruno/RGB-Textbook/README.md

 ### Any suggestions?
 Feel free to contact me at my personal email **rmnrand@gmail.com**, starting your message with "RGB".

-## Sample, Snippet of Introduction
+## What’s with the colors?
-Red Green Blue (RGB) is the lowest level observed within both classical and contemporary Test Driven Development (TDD).
+Red Green Blue (RGB) is the lowest ‘loop’ observed within both classical and contemporary Test Driven Development (TDD).
 It’s the process of fail, suffice, refactor.
  When applied properly, development is a loop that starts with criteria,  and ends with features.
-When we all start learning to develop without aim, there are many things that can clutter the mind, such as regressive issues, that **will** grind productivity to a halt.
-These issues can be prevented and it all starts with the familiar colors: Red, Green, and Blue.
+There are many things that can clutter the mind, such as regressive issues, that will grind productivity to a halt.
+These issues can be prevented and it all starts with the familiar colors; Red, Green, and Blue.

-### ~ Red ~
-Red might describe rejection, criticism, or failure.
-These are the worst parts of development, but they prove critical.
-In TDD, red describes the step of setting tests, that must fail, before adding new features.
-This verifies that nothing stands against the tasks of new features, an ultimate task list — if you will.
-In layman’s terms, criteria defines development objectives, and when cultivated before production of features it eliminates wasteful or excessive code, demands modularity, and naturally proctors future refactoring — all without regressive issues.
+Though testing at it’s core is simple, it proves difficult for beginning developers to pick up.
+It’s not like we’re teaching anyone to test their “Hello World” programs, and why would we, but it begs the question of where on the road map tests become imperative.
+Within traditional collegiate study,  it’s often further neglected without a single dedicated textbook 4 year plans.
+A mere section of a textbook can go without finding itself on a final exam, it’s study guide, or the slides a teacher presents in class — which results in significantly delayed utilization of TDD.